Skip to main content

 info

-For each of your applications you will have to create a separate OAuth2 client.
-This can be done by directly calling the SuperTokens Core API.
+For each of your applications you need to create a separate OAuth2 client.
+You can do this by directly calling the SuperTokens Core API.

 "clientName": "<YOUR_CLIENT_NAME>",